FrickTown/ObsidianVaults/DatorArkitektur/Lab 2 Background Material.md

 | $t6 | 1       | 1       |
 ***Q5: What is the value of the Write data and the Write reg when the beq instruction is executed?
 Why?
 Is this a problem?***
 First pass
-Write data = 0
+Write data = 0 (2 - 2)
 Write reg = 8
 Second pass
-Write data = 2
+Write data = 2 (2 - 0)
 Write reg = 8

 This is because the branch instruction format also uses the 5-bit rt and rs addressing, just like the other register operations
 ![[Pasted image 20250410134813.png]]
-Bit 16:20 is used to specify which register to write to (Write reg) and bit 21:25 is used to specify which register the data comes from, the value of which is stored in (Write data)
+Bit 21:25 is used to specify which register to write to (*Write reg*) and bit 16:20 is used to specify which register the data comes from, the value of which is stored in *Write data*.

+beq reads the value of rs and rt and uses the values in the ALU, subtracting rt from rs to see if they are equal.
+The other circuits that parse the full 32 bit instruction still also read rs and rt, which means Write reg and Write data are set just as normal<

 This is not a problem, because when the clock ticks the register list, RegWrite is 0, which means neither WriteReg or WriteData is relevant.